What contraceptive method is best for me?

 Hormonal

-Hormonal methods are types of birth control that use synthetic hormones to prevent ovulation (the release of an egg), therefore preventing conception.
+Hormonal methods are types of birth control that use man-made hormones to prevent ovulation (the release of an egg), therefore preventing conception.

 These methods are: